AlahmadiQ8/cs-notes/Algorithms_Interview/Techniques.md

 - Fixed size
 - Resizing is an expensive operation

-## Two pointers
+## Techniques

+* **Two pointers**
   - Reverse Array
   - Find two numbers that sum to an X in sorted array

-## Dutch National Flag
+  - Given a sorted array in non-decreasing order, return an array of squares of each number, alsoin non-decreasing order
+  - Find the shortest subarray, that if sorted, results in the entire array being sorted

+* **Dutch National Flag**
   - Quick Sort
   - Sort by three colors
   - Move all zeros to end of array

-## Kadane's algorithm
+* **Kadane's algorithm**

-- Maximum subarray
+- Maximum subarray sum

 ## Sliding​​ Window